ballerina-platform/ballerina-dev-website/swan-lake/learn-the-language/distinctive-language-features/advanced-general-purpose-language-features.md

 For example:

-In this example, the regular expression pattern includes the `name` parameter interpolated into the pattern.
+In the example below, the regular expression pattern includes the `name` parameter interpolated into the pattern.
 This allows for dynamic patterns that can change based on the input.

 ```ballerina
 function createPattern(string name) {